Glass Railing Systems

 Frameless glass railings lack a full frame, but their panels are still supported by brackets, baseboard or railing bar.
 Frameless glass railings require thicker glass than their framed counterparts.

-Are Glass Star Railings and Deck Railings Safe?
+Are Glass Stair Railings and Deck Railings Safe?

 Believe it or not, in some cases, glass railings are actually safer than traditional railing options, as they: